10 things to know about Spanish non-resident property taxes

 - Each owner is considered a separated taxpayer and, thus, must submit a separate Form 210 per property.

 - The days during which the property is not rented out generate imputed or deemed income.
 Imputed income is the result of applying 1.1% or 2% to the cadastral value of the property that appears on the Property Tax bill (“IBI”).
 The applicable percentage depends on when the last revision of the rateable value (“cadastral value”) in the municipality took place.

 - Parking spaces and storage rooms must be declared in a separate Form 210 if they have a unique cadastral reference.

 - The non-resident tax rate depends on the country of tax residency.
-Tax residents in an EU country, Norway and Iceland are subject to non-resident income tax at a 19% flat rate.
+Tax residents in EU countries, Norway and Iceland are subject to the non-resident income tax at a 19% flat rate.
 All other tax residents are subject to a 24% flat rate.

 - Income from property rental is declared quarterly while imputed or deemed income is declared annually.
 If the property is rented part of the year, imputed income should be prorated.

 - Expenses connected with rental income are only deductible if the owner is a tax resident of an EU country, Norway, or Iceland.